Description of Tule

 Oregon.
 Waterfowl and pheasant hunting occurs 7 days per week during the normal

-California seasons, but shooting ends every afternoon at 1 pm.
-Tule Lake hunts
+California seasons, however, shooting ends every afternoon at 1 pm.
+Tule Lake hunt areas consist of two large marsh units accessible by boats, spaced-blind and free roam hunting areas offering field hunts over harvested grain

 and smaller marsh units.
 Opening weekend hunts are under a draw-permit system.